BeeyondCereal

 We love eating beef stew like this or if I'm in a pinch and looking for a cheaper option, my Poor Man's Beef Stew is a great alternative too.
 A lot of the same ingredients and cooking instructions can be swapped between these two recipes (just to show how versatile it can be).

-Serve up your stew with homemade bread rolls or a crusty bread slice with butter spread and a green side salad for a full and complete looking meal.
+Serve up your stew with homemade bread rolls or some 2 Hour No Knead White Bread with butter spread and a green side salad for a full and complete looking meal.

 Jump to: